verana-labs/verifiable-trust-vpr-spec/spec.md

 - `issuance_fees` (number) (*mandatory*): Agreed issuance_fees for this permission.
 Can be set only the first time this method is called (cannot be set for renewals).
 Use 0 for no fees.
 - `verification_fees` (number) (*mandatory*): Agreed verification_fees for this permission.
 Can be set only the first time this method is called (cannot be set for renewals).
 Use 0 for no fees.
 - `vp_summary_digest` (string) (*optional*): an optional digest, set by [[ref: validator]], of a summary of the information, proofs... provided by the [[ref: applicant]].
 - `issuance_fee_discount`: (number) (*mandatory*): use 0 for no discount.
 Maximum 1 (100% discount).
-Can be set to an ISSUER_GRANTOR, ISSUER permission (if GRANTOR_VALIDATION mode) or an ISSUER permission (ECOSYSTEM mode) to reduce (or void) calculated issuance fees for subtree of permissions.
+Can be set to an ISSUER_GRANTOR, ISSUER permission (if GRANTOR_VALIDATION_PROCESS mode) or an ISSUER permission (ECOSYSTEM_VALIDATION_PROCESS mode) to reduce (or void) calculated issuance fees for subtree of permissions.
 Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.
 - `verification_fee_discount`: (number) (*mandatory*): use 0 for no discount.
 Maximum 1 (100% discount).
-Can be set to a VERIFIER_GRANTOR, VERIFIER permission (if GRANTOR_VALIDATION mode) and/or a VERIFIER permission (ECOSYSTEM mode) to reduce (or void) calculated fees for subtree of permissions.
+Can be set to a VERIFIER_GRANTOR, VERIFIER permission (if GRANTOR_VALIDATION_PROCESS mode) and/or a VERIFIER permission (ECOSYSTEM_VALIDATION_PROCESS mode) to reduce (or void) calculated fees for subtree of permissions.
 Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.

 ##### [MOD-PERM-MSG-3-2] Set Permission VP to Validated precondition checks